-- a) Maintain an up to date website displaying information regarding the requirement of licensure/registration and the requirements to become licensed or registered through August 31, 2023. - b) Maintain updated information regarding the TBPG's complaint filing process and provide a method for the public to file a complaint online.
-This information should be updated with any changes from the TBPG's Sunset legislation by August 31, 2020.
-This will be accomplished by publishing the relevant information on the TBPG's website and publications available for dissemination through TBPG's outreach efforts.
-The information will be updated as necessary. - c) Agency staff will continue to provide training to other relevant state agencies' staff regarding TBPG and the TBPG's complaint filing process, ongoing through August 31, 2023.
+- a) Maintain an up to date website displaying information regarding the requirement of licensure/registration and the requirements to become licensed or registered through August 31, 2025. - b) Maintain updated information regarding the TBPG's complaint filing process and continue to provide an online complaint filing process.
+This information will continue to be updated as necessary, ongoing through August 31, 2025.
+This will be accomplished by publishing the relevant information on the TBPG's website and publications available for dissemination through TBPG's outreach efforts. - c) Agency staff will continue to provide training to other relevant state agencies' staff regarding TBPG and the TBPG's complaint filing process, ongoing through August 31, 2025.